kewlfft/rpc-gateway/README.md

 - `metrics.port`: The port on which Prometheus metrics will be served
 - `proxies`: List of proxy configurations for different chains
   - `path`: The URL path for this proxy (e.g., "eth" for Ethereum)
-  - `upstreamTimeout`: How long to wait for upstream responses
+  - `timeout`: How long to wait for both upstream responses and health checks
   - `healthChecks`: Health check configuration
     - `interval`: How often to perform health checks
-    - `timeout`: How long to wait for health check responses
     - `blockDiffThreshold`: Maximum allowed block difference between providers
   - `targets`: List of RPC providers
     - `name`: Provider identifier